All writing tools are not created equal.

 And that’s it.

 In truth, you don’t need either of these to be a writer.
 You need discipline, focus and a vision.
 If you have a computer, you have software that is capable of capturing, saving and outputting words.
-If you have a notebook and a pencil, or a finger and some sand, or a voice and a tape recorder– or tapeless recorder.
-I think they call them voice recorders as tape recorders went out with cassettes and 8-tracks.
+If you have a notebook and a pencil, or a finger and some sand, or a voice and a tape recorder–or tapeless recorder–you have the capability.

 This is just what I use–what I’ve found that works for me.
-Brother Rob uses an number of different platforms, including the well-featured (and free) collaboration software, Google Docs.
+Brother Rob uses a number of different platforms, including the well-featured (and free) collaboration software, Google Docs.

 In the end, the writing solutions are not in the software, but as the school nurse likes to say, “all in your head.”